CSB5/OPERA-MS/README.md

 8) [MUMmer](http://mummer.sourceforge.net/) - (tested with version 3.23)
 9) [Pilon](https://github.com/broadinstitute/pilon/wiki) - (tested with version 1.22)

-If a pre-built program does not work on the user's machine, OPERA-MS will check if the program is present in the user's PATH.
+If a pre-built program does not work on the user's machine, OPERA-MS will check if the program is present in the user's **PATH**.
 However, the version of the program may be different than the one packaged.
-Alternatively, to specify a different directory for the dependency, a link to the program may be placed in the __utils__ folder.
+Alternatively, to specify a different directory for the dependency, a link to the program may be placed in the **tools_opera_ms** folder.

-OPERA-MS and its dependencies required C++, Java, Python, R and Perl, and use the following Perl modules (installed using [cpanm](https://metacpan.org/pod/distribution/App-cpanminus/bin/cpanm)):
+OPERA-MS and its dependencies required C++ (gcc 4.8.3 and above), Java, Python, R and Perl, and use the following Perl modules (installed using [cpanm](https://metacpan.org/pod/distribution/App-cpanminus/bin/cpanm)):

 - [Switch](http://search.cpan.org/~chorny/Switch-2.17/Switch.pm)
 - [File::Which](https://metacpan.org/pod/File::Which)